-Mummy Mountain is the second highest peak of the Spring Mountains in Nevada, taking its name from the resemblance when viewed from the east to an Egyptian mummy (personally, I can’t really see this).
-Multiple documented (but unposted) hikes take you he various points of the elongated mountain: the highest point is actually the “tummy”.
+Mummy Mountain is the second highest peak of the Spring Mountains in Nevada, taking its name from the resemblance when viewed from the east to an Egyptian mummy.
+Multiple documented (but unmarked) hiking routes take you to the various points of the elongated mountain: the highest point is actually the “tummy”.

-Although the well-marked trail immediately starts climbing, it’s at a fairly consistent gradient and is never steep, so it’s easy walking (this is the same route as the North Loop to Charleston Peak).
+Although the well-marked trail immediately starts climbing, it’s at a fairly consistent gradient and is never steep so it’s easy walking.
+The route to Mummy Mountain initially is the same as the North Loop to Charleston Peak.

 After exactly an hour’s walking and 3.4km (2 miles), the Trail Canyon track meets the North Loop Trail.
 Directly ahead is the southern end of the Mummy Mountain ridge.
 I continue along the North Loop Trail toward Mount Charleston.

 The track heads north-west and continues to ascend through a section of pine forest that was burnt over 15 years ago.

 About a kilometre (0.6 miles) past the junction is Caves Spring.
 A rough path leads up from the main trail to a large overhang and cave, which would make a great camping spot.
 A trickle of water dribbles down the cliff nearby.

 Although the spring should provide water year-round, a watering trough carved from an old log is bone dry.

 The trail has now gained a fair bit of altitude, and there are some nice views to the south east.